Identification-robust inference for the LATE with high-dimensional covariates: Overview

-Consider the standard IV setup wherein the researcher has access to a dataset of N i.i.d. observations, represented as $\{W_i=(Y_i,D_i,Z_i,X_i')\}_{i=1}^N$.
+Consider the standard instrumental variable setup where the researcher has access to a dataset of N i.i.d. observations, represented as $\{W_i=(Y_i,D_i,Z_i,X_i')\}_{i=1}^N$.
 The outcome of interest for unit $i$ is denoted by $Y_i$.
-Let $D_i\in\{0,1\}$ be a binary indicator of the receipt of treatment for unit $i$. $X_i$ is a vector of $p$-dimensional controls.
+Let $D_i\in\{0,1\}$ be a binary indicator of the receipt of treatment for unit $i$.
+The instrumental variable $Z_i$ is also binary and can be interpreted, for example, as the offer of treatment.
+This instrument is randomly assigned conditional on the covariates.
+Let $X_i=(X_{i1},\cdots,X_{ip})'$ denote the $p$-dimensional vector of observed controls for unit $i$, where $X_{ij}$ represents the value of the $j$th covariate for unit $i$.
 Notably, the dimensionality $p$ can be substantially greater than the available sample size, $N$.
-The instrument variable $Z_i$ is also binary and can be interpreted, for example, as the offer of treatment.
-This instrument is randomly assigned conditional on the covariates.
-To simplify our discussion in this section, we adopt a binary representation for scalar $D$ and scalar $Z$.
-However, it is crucial to highlight that our framework can be extended to encompass broader contexts, including scenarios with ordered treatments like years of schooling, or when dealing with vectors for both $D$ and $Z$ as encountered in general IV estimation.
+For each unit \(i\), let \(D_i(z)\) denote the potential treatment received if the instrument takes the value \(Z_i=z\), and let \(Y_i(z,d)\) denote the potential outcome if \((Z_i,D_i)=(z,d)\).
+The causal parameter of interest is the LATE, $\theta_{\text{LATE}} = \Ep\!\left[Y_i(1,1)-Y_i(0,0)\mid D_i(1)>D_i(0)\right]$.
+Under the exclusion restriction, \(Y_i(z,d)=Y_i(d)\), the estimand simplifies to $\theta_{\text{LATE}} = \Ep\!\left[Y_i(1)-Y_i(0)\mid D_i(1)>D_i(0)\right].$ To streamline exposition, we adopt a binary representation for scalar $D$ and scalar $Z$.
+However, it is important to highlight that our framework can be extended to encompass broader contexts, including scenarios with ordered treatments like years of schooling, or when dealing with vector-valued $D$ and $Z$ as encountered in general instrumental variables models.
+Appendix \ref{appendix_general} develops the extension to general moment-restriction models.